 Students examine the ways in which social or environmental crises are represented in cultural texts.
 Exploring a variety of fictions, from page to screen, students make sense of humans' complex and conflicted relations with one another and with the structures and spaces around them.
-This non-essay course is directed to students not majoring in English Studies and counts only as an elective.
+This non-essay course is directed to students in a program other than English Studies and counts only as an elective.